wso2/docs-mi/en/docs/learn/examples/protocol-switching/switching-from-http-to-fix.md

-# Switching from HTTP to FIX
+# How to switch from HTTP to FIX

 This example demonstrates how WSO2 Micro Integrator receives messages in HTTP and forwards them through FIX.